Cranberry Orange Butter Cake

 Ingredients

-- 1 cup butter softened (2 sticks)
+- 1 cup salted butter or unsalted butter softened (2 sticks)

 - 1⅓ cup granulated sugar

-- 1 tablespoon pure vanilla extract
+- 1 Tbsp vanilla extract

-- 1 teaspoon pure orange extract
+- 1 tsp pure orange extract

 - 4 large eggs

-- 2 ½ cups all-purpose flour plus 2 Tbsp divided
+- 2 1/2 cups all-purpose flour, plus 2 Tbsp divided

-- 2 teaspoon baking powder
+- 2 tsp baking powder

-- ¼ teaspoon salt
+- ¼ tsp salt

 - 1 14 oz can sweetened condensed milk